marcdemers/FIGR-8/README.md

 Alternatively, you can download the dataset from [here](http://bit.ly/FIGR-8 "FIGR-8 GoogleDrive").

 ### SVG images
-If you prefer to work with .SVG images (vector graphics) images, you can download an alternate version of the images from [here](https://drive.google.com/drive/folders/1X3nm_ppvrI1U5YAe5T40ycaRyro-2Gre?usp=sharing "FIGR-8-SVG GoogleDrive").
+If you prefer to work with .SVG (vector graphics) images, you can download an alternate version of the images from [here](http://bit.ly/FIGR-8-SVG "FIGR-8-SVG GoogleDrive").

 ### License